Facebook Commenting Platform: Pros and Cons For Businesses

 APRIL 16, 2013

 I posted a message of tolerance on Facebook; one commenter responded that “it is always the same religion that perpetrates these atrocities” – something that just isn’t true (think Oklahoma, or Atlanta, or even Sandy Hook).
 Tweet.
-Close to home.
-Explosion at the Boston Marathon.
-I went for a run after work, and kept thinking about the horrible scene in Massachusetts.

 The Biggest Challenge Digital Communicators Face

 Share them in the comments.
 Tweet Let’s chat about the biggest challenge I think digital communicators on the agency side face nowadays.
 It’s not measurement.
 It’s not integrating channels in their programs.
 It’s not thinking strategically while selecting tactics.

 Altimeter Report Provides Facebook Page Guidelines, Benchmarks